rubysash/ipam_tool/README.md

 # IP Address Management (IPAM) Tool

 A Python-based IP Address Management system for tracking and managing private network subnets.
+Records are encrypted.

 This application provides a user-friendly GUI interface for managing IP address assignments across Class A, B, and C private networks.